 First create the categories you want to use in the menus.

-For example, this could look like this.
+This could look like this:

 In order to fill the individual pages with content, you assign a layout created in the experience worlds to the category.
 This layout should be of the shop page type, as it does not contain a listing or the shopping cart area of a product detail page.